DanySK/course-laboratory-of-software-systems/slides/content/25-ddd-tactical-patterns/_index.md

         * trade-off between additional technical complexity and greater expressiveness and fluency

 7. **Testable**
-    * Immutability, cohesion, and combinability are three qualities of value objects that make them easy to test in expressive domain‐oriented language
+    * Immutability, cohesion, and combinability are three qualities of value objects that make them easy to test in an expressive domain‐oriented language
         * Immutability precludes the need to use mocks or verify side effects
         * Cohesion allows single concepts to be fully tested in isolation
         * Combinability allows you to express the relationships between different values